 Welsh legend says the fairies and elves of Wales used the Pembroke Welsh Corgi to pull fairy coaches, work fairy cattle, and serve as the steed for fairy warriors.
 If you look closely, even today you can see the marks of the “fairy saddle” over the shoulders in the Pembroke’s coat.

-3. He’s a World-Class Herding Dog
+3. They Make World-Class Herding Dogs

 Don’t let their size fool you, these dogs have been herding for decades!
 From the beginning, the Welsh used Pembroke Welsh Corgis as herding dogs, family companions, and guardians of the farm.
 Even today, these dogs are still expert herders.
 Many Pembrokes even compete in AKC Herding competitions.